isabella232/horizon/Readme-Template.md

 If you create a pull request, please follow the following rules:

-1. If it fixes an existing GH issue, add `Fixes #123` is in at least one of the commit comments in the PR.
+1. If it fixes an existing GH issue, add `Fixes #123` is in at least one of the commit comments in the PR branch.
 2. If it doesn't fix an existing GH issue, describe the issue in the PR comments.

 ## Features